Skip to content

 - Host: web-001

-- Status: error
+- Level: error

-- Result: 90.12345
+- Detection Value: 90.12345

-- Monitor: monitor001 (Alarm policy: Team001)
+- Monitor: Monitor001 (Alert Strategy: Team001)

-Fields Containing Special Characters
+Fields Containing Special Characters Such as -, @

-In this case, {{ df_event['host-name'] }}, {{ df_event['@level'] }} can be used instead of {{ host-name }}, {{ @level }}.
+In this case, you can use {{ df_event['host-name'] }}, {{ df_event['@level'] }} instead of {{ host-name }}, {{ @level }}.

 Template Functions

-{{ <template variable> | <template function> }}
+{{ <template_variable> | <template_function> }}

-Event time: {{ date | to_datetime }}
+Event generation time: {{ date | to_datetime }}

-Event time: {{ date | to_datetime('America/Chicago') }}
+Event generation time: {{ date | to_datetime('America/Chicago') }}

 Warning

-CPU Percent: {{ (Result * 100) | to_round(2) }}
+CPU Usage: {{ (Result * 100) | to_round(2) }}

 Template Function Parameter Description

-Such as: {{ date | to_datetime }}
+Example: {{ date | to_datetime }}

-output: 2022-01-01 01:23:45
+Output: 2022-01-01 01:23:45

-to_status_human Convert df_status to readable form
+to_status_human Converts df_status to a human-readable form

-Such as: {{ df_status | to_status_human }}
+Example: {{ df_status | to_status_human }}

-Such as: {{ Result | to_fixed(3) }}
+Example: {{ Result | to_fixed(3) }}

-output: 1.230
+Output: 1.230

-Such as: {{ Result | to_round(2) }}
+Example: {{ Result | to_round(2) }}

-output: 1.24
+Output: 1.24

-Such as: {{ Result | to_percent(1) }}
+Example: {{ Result | to_percent(1) }}

-output: 12.3%
+Output: 12.3%

-Such as: {{ df_dimension_tags | to_pretty_tags }}
+Example: {{ df_dimension_tags | to_pretty_tags }}

-output: region:hanghzou, host:web-001
+Output: region:hanghzou, host:web-001

 Template Function Example

-Event name:
+Event Name:

-Monitor {{ df_monitor_checker_name }} found a fault with {{ df_dimension_tags | to_pretty_tags }}
+Monitor {{ df_monitor_checker_name }} found a failure in {{ df_dimension_tags | to_pretty_tags }}

-Event content:
+Event Content:

 - Object: {{ df_dimension_tags | to_pretty_tags }}